springernature/vpat/nature.md

 # Nature Accessibility Conformance Report International Edition
 (Based on VPAT® Version 2.4)

-**Report Date**: 7th January 2021
+**Report Date**: 20th April 2021
 **Name of Product/Version**: Nature.com _(we do not version our software)_
 **Product Description**:
 Nature.com publishes peer-reviewed research, reviews and news across a number of journals.
 This report refers entirely to the accessibility of editorial, journal, and magazine web documents published at the top level domain of <a href="http://www.nature.com">www.nature.com</a>, including informational pages, and to all web documents found at idp.nature.com and payment.nature.com (for account management and subscription and payment management respectively).
 **Contact information**: Please contact your Institutional Sales representative.
 **Notes**:
-**Evaluation Methods Used**: Conformance to the listed accessibility standards has been evaluated by Springer Nature using a combination of static analysis tools and manual testing with assistive technologies.
+**Evaluation Methods Used**: Conformance to the listed accessibility standards has been evaluated by Springer Nature using a combination of static analysis tools and manual testing with Assistive Technologies.

 ## Applicable Standards/Guidelines